coder/deploy-code-server/guides/linode.md

 # deploying `code-server` on Linode

+> ⚠️ The deploy script referenced in this guide uses the code-server --link service which is now deprecated.
+If this solution does not work for you, we recommend following our guide to use [LetsEncrypt with Caddy](https://coder.com/docs/code-server/latest/guide#using-lets-encrypt-with-caddy) to securely connect to code-server on your VM.

 [Linode](https://linode.com) is a developer-friendly platform with cloud servers.
 Here is the easiest way to launch code-server on Linode.

 1. Log in to Linode and go to the "StackScripts" section in the sidebar